 At this point I like to wrap my cake layers and freeze them.
 This makes them much easier to frost.
 It also is a way to make this cake ahead of time.
 You can frost the frozen cakes the day before and then keep the cake refrigerated overnight.

 Add the sweetener, coconut flour, and vanilla and beat until incorporated.
 If using sugar, reduce coconut flour to 1 teaspoon.
 Refrigerate for at least 20 minutes before using.
+Reserve shredded coconut to press on to cake after frosted.

 Pour custard through a fine mesh strainer into a bowl.
 Press plastic wrap directly on to the surface.
 Refrigerate at least 4 hours.